mvar/apache2-log-parser/README.md

 ### Date and Time Formatting

 By default date and time is returned as is, raw string.
-You can change that behaviour in two ways.
+You can change this behaviour in two ways.
 First, set custom format string and formatted date string will be returned.
 Second, set time format to `true` and you will get `\DateTime` object.